Translation invariant pure state and its split property: Introduction

-\vsp In this paper our interest is to deal with the same problem however in a special case where $\cla_R =\otimes_{\IZ_+}M_d(\!C)$ is the $C^*$ -completion of the infinite tensor product of the algebra ${\bf M}_d(\!C)$ of $d$ by $d$ complex matrices and $\theta_R$ be the right shift on $\cla_R$. $\cla_R$ is a $\mbox{UHF}$ ( Uniformly Hyper Finite ) $C^*$ algebra of Glimm type $(d^n:\;n \ge 1)$.
-Pure states on a $\mbox{UHF}$ algebra are studied in the general framework of [Pow1],[Pow2] also in [Ar2],[Mo2].
-The $*$-automorphism group of $\mbox{UHF}$ acts transitively on the set of pure states [Pow1].
-Such a situation has been investigated in details at various degrees of generality in [BJP] and [BJKW] with primary motivation to develop a $C^*$ algebraic method to study iterative function systems and its associated wavelet theory.
-One interesting result in [BJP] says that any translation invariant pure state on $\cla_R$ is also a product state and the canonical endomorphism associated with two such states are unitarily equivalent.
-However such a statement is not true for two translation invariant pure states on $\cla$ as their restriction to $\cla_R$ need not be isomorphic.
-Thus the problem, classification of all translation invariant pure state on $\cla$ upto unitary isomorphism, is a delicate one.
-Since a $\theta$ invariant states $\omega$ on $\cla$ is completely determined by its restriction $\omega_R$ to $\cla_R$, in principle it is possible to describe various property of $\omega$ including pureness by studing certain properties of their restriction $\omega_R$.
-Since pureness of $\omega_R$ is not necessary for pureness of $\omega$, a valid fundamental question that arise here: What are the parameters that determines both $\omega$ and $\omega_R$ uniquely and how these paremeters determines properties of $\omega$ and $\omega_R$?
+\vsp Before we elaborate further on equivalence of above statements we briefly recall results on translation invariant pure state on $\clb =\otimes_{\IZ}M_d(\!C)$ that finds it's relevance while proving Haag duality (c).
+There is a one to one affine map between translation invariant states on $\clb$ and translation invariant states on $\clb_R =\otimes_{\IZ_+}M_d(\!C)$ by $\omega \raro \omega_R=\omega_{|\clb_R}$.
+The inverse map is the inductive limit state of $(\clb_R,\psi_R) \raro^{\lambda_n} (\clb_R,\psi_R)$ where $(\lambda_n:n \ge 0)$ is the canonical semi-group of right shifts on $\clb_R$.
+Pure states on a $\mbox{UHF}$ algebra are studied in the general framework of [Pow1].
+Such a situation has been investigated also in details at various degrees of generality in [BJP] and [BJKW] with primary motivation to develop a $C^*$ algebraic method to study iterative function systems and its associated wavelet theory.
+One interesting result in [BJP] says that any translation invariant pure state on $\clb_R$ is also a product state and the canonical endomorphism associated with two such states are unitary equivalent.
+However such a statement is not true for two translation invariant pure states on $\clb$ as their restriction to $\clb_R$ need not be isomorphic.
+Theorem 3.4 in [Mo3] says that $\omega_R$ is either a type-I or a type-III factor state on $\clb_R$.
+Both type of factors are known to exists in the literature arises in statistical mechanics [BR2,Si,Ma1].
+Thus the classification problem of translation dynamics on $\clb$ with invariant pure states on $\clb$ up to unitary isomorphism is a delicate one.
+However in [Mo3] we have got partial success when such states admits Kolmogorov's property introduces in [AM].
+Since a $\theta$ invariant states $\omega$ on $\clb$ is completely determined by its restriction $\omega_R$ to $\clb_R$, in principle it is possible to describe various property of $\omega$ including pureness by studying certain properties of their restriction $\omega_R$.
+Since pureness of $\omega_R$ is not necessary for pureness of $\omega$, a valid fundamental question that arises here: What are the parameters that determines both $\omega$ and $\omega_R$ uniquely and how these parameters determines properties of $\omega$ and $\omega_R$?